Democrats signal a shift toward accepting voter ID laws

 Their willingness to do so reflected their eagerness to find a way to make any progress on an issue the party sees as existential, as Republicans — spurred by former president Donald Trump’s baseless complaints that fraud cost him the past election — are restricting voting in a growing number of states while blunting Democratic efforts to fight back.

 Since the 2020 election, 18 states have enacted more than 30 laws that the advocacy group Voting Rights Lab describes as restrictive.
-These laws affect approximately 36 million people, or 15 percent of all eligible voters, the group said in a report last week.
+These laws affect about 36 million people, or 15 percent of all eligible voters, the group said in a report last week.

 Against that backdrop, figures such as Abrams have seized on Manchin’s compromise.